PKU-Alignment/safety-gymnasium/docs/environments/safe_vision/race.rst

     :align: center
     :scale: 45 %

-The agent's objective is to reach the 'Goal'.
+**The Level 0 of Race** requires the agent to reach the goal position.

 +-----------------------------+------------------------------------------------------------------+
 | Specific Observation Space  | Box(-inf, inf, (16,), float64)                                   |